 The Company adopted the provisions of SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities" at December 31, 1993.
 Under SFAS 115, the Company classifies its debt and marketable equity securities in one of three categories: trading, available-for-sale, or held-to-maturity.
 Trading securities are bought and held principally for the purpose of selling them in the near term.
 Held-to-maturity securities are those securities for which the Company has the ability and intent to hold the security until maturity.
-All other securities not included in trading or held-to-maturity are classified as available-for-sale.
+All other securities available-for-sale.